What is Latency?

 Latency is important only when you are overdubbing, that is, recording a new track while listening to previously-recorded track(s).
 You want what you play to be in sync with the tracks you are listening to.
 Audacity can correct for latency, but you have to tell it what the correction amount is.
-You enter this correction amount in the Recording tab of the Preferences dialog.
+You enter this correction amount in the Devices tab of the Preferences dialog.

 What you need